Middle ear (otitis media) infections are very common in young children. They include:

-Children with OME lasting longer than 4 months may be candidates for surgery if they have:
+Children with persistent OME lasting longer than 3 months should get a hearing test.
+Children may be candidates for ear tube (tympanostomy) insertion surgery if they have:

-Tympanostomy (the insertion of tubes into the eardrum) is the first choice for surgical intervention.
+Insertion of tympanostomy tubes into the eardrum is the first choice for surgical intervention.
 Adenoidectomy (removal of adenoids) plus myringotomy (removal of fluid), with or without tube insertion, is sometimes recommended as a repeat surgical procedure.
 (Myringotomy alone is not recommended for OME treatment.
-Between 20 - 50% of children who undergo this procedure may have OME relapse and need additional surgery).
-Tube insertion may be advised for children younger than 4 years of age.
 Adenoidectomy is not recommended as an initial procedure unless some other condition (chronic sinusitis, nasal obstruction, adenoiditis) is present.

 Tonsillectomy (removal of tonsils) is not recommended for OME treatment.

 Before antibiotics, parents used home remedies to treat the pain of ear infections.
-Now, with current concern over antibiotic overuse, many of these remedies are again popular.
+Now, with current concern over antibiotic overuse, many of these simple remedies are again popular:

 Do not use this technique if an infection is present.